 Connecting your camera to a shutter release cable allows you to more easily take long exposures without creating unwanted camera shake from actually touching the shutter button.
 Shutter release cables connect usually with a 3 or 10-pin port on the side or front of your DSLR.

 Tripods are also essential for any shot where your shutter speed is set at a number lower than the length of your lens.
 For example, if you’re using a 14-24mm lens, you won’t easily be able to get a sharp shot hand-held with a shutter speed any slower than 1/30th of a second.
-Since night shooting often requires very slow shutter speeds at any lens length, you will need a tripod.
+Learn more about this in Understanding the Reciprocal Rule in Photography to Take Better Photos.
+Since night photos often require very slow shutter speeds at any lens length, you will need a tripod.

 Settings to Use for Night Sky Photography